lengstrom/tensorguard/README.md

 - We import typeguard (https://github.com/agronholm/typeguard) to extract the mapping between arguments and hints/actual values
-- Torchtyping https://github.com/patrick-kidger/torchtyping has more features and for now is probably more stable? but doesn't have very verbose outputs since it relies on tensorguard to do all the runtime type checking
+- Torchtyping https://github.com/patrick-kidger/torchtyping has more features and for now is probably more stable.
+However it doesn't have very nice outputs since it relies on tensorguard to do all the runtime type checking.

 ### TODOs: